springfall2008/batpred/docs/what-does-predbat-do.md

 - **No Charge** - A charge where the target SoC % is lower than the current battery SoC level so there will be no charging unless the usage is unexpectedly high.

-- **Discharging** - The battery is being force-discharged.
+- **Exporting** - The battery is being force-discharged.
 The house load will be covered by the battery and any excess is exported to the grid.
 Any solar generated will be exported.

-- **Freeze discharging** - The battery is in Discharge mode, the same as Idle (Eco) mode, but with charging disabled.
+- **Freeze exporting** - The battery is in demand mode, but with charging disabled.
 The battery or solar covers the house load.
 As charging is disabled, if there is excess solar generated, the current SoC level will be held and the excess solar will be exported.
 If there is a shortfall of generated solar power to meet house load, the battery will discharge to meet the extra load.

+- **Hold exporting** - The plan was to force export but the minimum battery level was reached and thus the battery is kept in Demand mode.
+If the battery level again gets above the threshold it will be changed back to Export mode.

 - **Calibration** - The inverter is calibrating the batteries.
 On GivEnergy systems the battery state of charge (SoC) level has to be calibrated by performing a full battery discharge then a full charge